teateatime/Password-Encryption-Management-Storage-System/README.md

 How to set it up and use it:

-First, check if you git installed.
+First, check if you have git installed.
 ----------------------------------

 You can do this by entering "git --version" inside the terminal.